Fun end-of-term maths activities 2026: Games, Puzzles and Classroom Ideas

 We've actually got about 20 two-player logic battles listed here

 Maths Melee is a great turn-based game, inspired by The Pirate Game.
-Use shields and mirros to gain an edge over your opponents!
+Use shields and mirrors to gain an edge over your opponents!

 • Classic Maths Melee - up to 4 students sharing one tablet device.
-Personally I like to see the interaction of students huddled around a single device
+This is my preference as I personally like to see the social interaction of students huddled around a single device

-• Maths Melee online - up to 8 students (although 4 recommended).
+• Maths Melee online - up to 8 students (although 4 recommended) all on separate devices.
 Improved interface.
 Great if the teacher wants to take part on the interactive whiteboard!